 If you are interested in performing on a volunteer basis at the Festival, you

 can fill out an on-line application.
-Applications are available here in September with a due date in October.
+Applications are available here in early September with different deadlines based on performer type; dance demo groups have a few months to apply and other performers have a deadline in early October.
 Email chair

 Linda Leslie (laleslierjg ATSIGN comcast DOT net) if you have specific